jw-12138/r2-uploader/public/setup-guide/index.md

 ### For private use 🔒

-At default, the Worker will allow all the GET requests to go through, which means anyone can access your file if they know the URL.
+By default, the Worker will allow all the GET requests to go through, which means anyone can access your file if they know the URL.

 If you want to make your bucket private, you can do so by adding a new variable in the Worker settings.